 Ina Matilda Unger

-The Life Summary of Ina Matilda
+Brief Life History of Ina Matilda

 When Ina Matilda Unger was born on 5 April 1881, in Cramahe, Northumberland, Ontario, Canada, her father, Washington Chester Unger, was 37 and her mother, Francis Ann Barbery, was 31.
 She married Daniel Nelson Tripp on 4 October 1899, in Cramahe, Northumberland, Ontario, Canada.
 They were the parents of at least 5 sons and 2 daughters.
 She lived in Prince Edward, Ontario, Canada in 1911.
-She died on 11 January 1961, in Wellington, Hillier, Prince Edward, Ontario, Canada, at the age of 79, and was buried in Niles Corners, Prince Edward, Prince Edward, Ontario, Canada.
+She died on 11 January 1961, in Wellington, Prince Edward, Ontario, Canada, at the age of 79, and was buried in Niles Corners, Prince Edward, Ontario, Canada.

 Photos and Memories (0)